moorepants/moorepants.info/content/blog/introducing-resonance.rst

 Here are the main reasons that we wanted to change the course:

-- This type of course has likely only changed in one significnat way in 100 years with addition of accessible computational tools in the 80s.
-Althought it is true that foundational theory does not change much in that time, but it is equally true that much of traditional materials may not be directly relevant to solving modern vibration related problems and thus could be
+- This type of course has likely only changed in one significant way in 100 years with addition of accessible computational tools in the 80s.
+Although it is true that foundational theory does not change much in that time, but it is equally true that much of traditional materials may not be directly relevant to solving modern vibration related problems and thus could be